MarkusSprunck/luftballons99/README.md

 This small Swift 4 application demonstrates the fundamental concepts of hybrid iOS Apps.

-The source code should serve as demo application in a seminar for advanced level of a high school students (Willi-Graf-Gymnasium, Munich).
+The source code serves as demo application in a seminar (advanced level of a high school) Willi-Graf-Gymnasium, Munich.

-For this purpose everything is reduced to an minimum complexity without loosing readability.
-It is essential to understand the fundamentals (before starting with frameworks like Xamarin, PhoneGap, Framework7, Mobile Angular UI or others)
+For this purpose everything is reduced to a minimal complexity.
+It is essential to understand the fundamentals (before starting with frameworks like Xamarin, PhoneGap, Framework7, Mobile Angular UI, etc.)

-It should answer the questions:
+It answers the questions:
 - How to setup WKWebView for interaction between native iOS code and JavaScript?
 - How to call JavaScript from Swift 4 code?
-- How to call Swift 4 code with parameters from JavaScript as JSON?
+- How to call Swift 4 code from JavaScript with parameter in JSON text format?
 - How to dynamically insert code into the HTML?
-- How to use basic internationalisation of strings for the user interface?
+- How to use basic internationalisation for the user interface?

 Code is based on:
 - Xcode 9 project,